Index to Handbook

 - May be solid color or pattern worn at the waistline

-- Must be reasonable length (no more than 3 inches above the floor when kneeling)
+- Must be reasonable length (no more than 3 inches above the

 - May not be sleeveless, sheer, or excessively tight

 - May be worn over acceptable shirts (see above)